storj/docs/app/(docs)/object-mount/getting-started/object-mount-fusion/page.md

     TODO
 {% /tab %}
 {% tab label="AWS S3" %}
-    For a new empty bucket, follow the instructions for `setting up a new bucket <https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html>`_.
+    For a new empty bucket, follow the instructions for [setting up a new bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)
 {% /tab %}
 {% tab label="Microsoft Azure" %}
-    For a new empty container, follow the instructions for `setting up a new storage container <https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container>`_.
+    For a new empty container, follow the instructions for [setting up a new storage container](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container).
 {% /tab %}
 {% tab label="Google Cloud Storage" %}
-    For a new empty bucket, follow the instructions for `setting up a new GCS bucket <https://cloud.google.com/storage/docs/creating-buckets>`_.
+    For a new empty bucket, follow the instructions for [setting up a new GCS bucket](https://cloud.google.com/storage/docs/creating-buckets).
 {% /tab %}
 {% tab label="S3-compatible" %}
     For a new empty bucket, follow your storage provider's instructions for setting up a new bucket.